Doctor of Osteopathic Medicine Program | PCOM South Georgia

 Philadelphia College of Osteopathic Medicine’s osteopathic medical programs are dedicated to fostering the growth of the osteopathic profession by training physicians through programs of medical study guided by osteopathic medical tradition, concept and practice in a learning community built on the values of diversity and respect.

 The College’s undergraduate medical programs prepare students for success in graduate medical education and the graduate medical education programs prepare students for the independent practice of osteopathic medicine.
-The College will be responsive to the health care needs of the respective regions and communities in which the osteopathic medical programs are offered.
+The College will be responsive to the healthcare needs of the respective regions and communities in which the osteopathic medical programs are offered.
 PCOM is committed to the advancement of knowledge and intellectual growth through teaching and research, and to the well-being of the community through leadership and service.

 PCOM South Georgia Focus